Key Points

 Why does it make a difference what kind of data we have?
-Because the type of analytical tool we use is based upon the type of data you have.
+Because the type of analytical tool we use is based on the type of data we have.
 As stated earlier, we prefer continuous data because it is more robust or flexible and provides a greater refinement of the data.
 Many people are tempted to collect continuous data and then convert it to discrete or attribute data.
 For example, you are collecting delivery time for each order.
 That would be continuous data.
-Unfortunately, you then converted it into a binary attribute data consisting of on time/not on time.
+Unfortunately, you then converted it into a binary attribute data consisting of on-time/not on-time.
 By doing so, you lose a lot of information that would likely be useful in analyzing that process.

 While it may seem it is easier to understand and apply, attribute data has many drawbacks that detract from its usefulness.